mcfnord/rml/src/openmic.md

 As a data anaorexic at 1988 internet speeds, there's a lot of the internet I can't view.
 It's by design, but it makes me an ascetic, with fewer distractions and fewer options of what I can do.
 If I can't do it with simple tools, I probably won't do it.

-## Find strength in what others may see as weaknesses

-It's a long damn story, but in 2003, i started working while laying flat.
-It's not simple.
-I basically want to use computers in a way none of them are designed to support.
-I need to make tablets and monitors float over my face while I lay flat.
-I solved this problem with off-the-shelf parts and lots of trial and error.
-The consequence is: Even as I drift off to sleep, I'm exposed to that thing I call My Platform.
-At home I found a breakthrough in 2017, a children's swing made from 4x4's, with clamps, bars, and magnets to hold tablets and phones right above my laying body, where my hands can reach and eyes can see them.

 # New Year’s 2015